What is Ketamine?

 What is the role of psychotherapy in ketamine treatment?

 Ketamine relaxes ego defenses and is a catalyst for psychotherapy.

 The majority of patients describe the experience to be beautiful, but difficult emotions are often encountered during the ketamine treatment.
 Through a process of integration clinicians, therapists, and patients can make sense of the experience together.

 Because the ketamine experience is unlike anything you have ever been through, we also offer group integration sessions for patients to develop camaraderie and support.

 What is the cost?

 Most patients receive 6 treatments.

-Payment plans are available, where you can spread the cost of treatment over the course of a year without interest.
+We accept Care Credit and also offer a Paid In Full discount.
 We truly want to offer this service for those who need it.
 If you are in need of assistance.
 Please inquire more in person at (435) 669-4403.